davidmerfield/Blot/notes/marketing/plan.md

-1. Reach out to people using jekkyl
 2. Write entries on my blog with link back to Blot
   - write about the design process
   - write about using dropbox api with node
 3. Publish open source projects.
-- entire codebase?
   - express custom domains OS project
 4. Do the legwork to get high-profile designers, programmers, artists, academics, journalists and writers on Blot.
-Offer to migrate posts and template for free.
+Offer to migrate posts and template for free. offer to migrate this guy's blog https://twitter.com/thoughtwax

 I need people who aren't publicly associated with another blogging platform & who probably use Dropbox.